localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 How are we dealing with all that complexity?
 Since LocalStack runs on your local machine, many of the problems of distributed systems go away, and we can make simplifying assumptions about the implementation of services.

-This makes emulating some services like Lambda, or SQS, that are normally a complex distributed system, much easier.
+This makes emulating some services like Lambda, or SQS, which are normally complex distributed systems, much easier.
 Moreover, for many services, providing CRUD (Create, Read, Update, Delete) functionality is often sufficient to enable most use cases.

 Each AWS service has a well-defined API and protocol specification.
 We have built a framework around these specs, which we call the AWS Server Framework (ASF).

 ASF generates server-side stubs for services and all their supported operations.
-In order to create these APIs LocalStack uses the definitions of the python package `botocore` - which is also a major part of the AWS CLI, and `boto3`.
+To create these APIs, LocalStack uses the definitions of the python package `botocore` - which is also a major part of the AWS CLI, and `boto3`.

 All service requests are then routed to their respective server-side implementation through ASF, which implements the AWS protocol in a generalized way.